-- constantly checks that the company and its clients are not exposed to financial risks exceeding their tolerance thresholds: - ensures that the investment constraints are respected; - verifies that the operational risk is controlled.
+- constantly checks that the company and its clients are not exposed to financial risks exceeding their tolerance thresholds; - ensures that the investment constraints are respected; - verifies that the operational risk is controlled.

-The entire system of the Risk Department is presented in chapter 5.3.3.1.
+The entire system of the Risk Department is presented in chapter 5.3.3.1 of the 2023 Universal Registration Document.